nisadynptr/AsciiDoc-learn/README.md

 # AsciiDoc-learn
-It's all about asciidoc
+It's all about asciidoc.
-We will learn to use the asciidoc format in here:-)
+We will learn to use the asciidoc format in here:-).